MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 <a name="Reset"> </a>

 ### Simple Reset
 If Microsoft Teams Rooms isn't running well, performing a reset might help.
-Open the Teams Rooms on Windows settings and select **Reset Device** this clears the device credentials and returns the Teams Rooms application to default settings.
+Open the Teams Rooms on Windows settings and select **Reset Device** to clear the device credentials and return the Teams Rooms application to default settings.

 ### Factory Reset
 If the basic reset doesn't resolve your issue, you may need to do a full factory reset.
 We recommend using the recovery media available from your Teams Rooms on Windows OEM, however, you can also use the [Microsoft Teams Rooms recovery tool](recovery-tool.md) and follow the factory restore instructions.